rolling-stock-scheduling/rssched-solver/README.md

 ### model

-- model for an rolling stock scheduling instance
+- model for a rolling stock scheduling instance

-- provides base types (Ids, Distance, Cost,...), VehicleTypes, Locations, Config, Network, as well as the functionality to (de)serialize from json
+- provides base types (Idx, Distance, Cost,...), VehicleTypes, Locations, Config, Network, as well as the functionality to (de)serialize from json

 - see `model/resources/small_test_input.json` for an example input